-Washington Post
+Carlos Menem, flamboyant Argentine president who tried to tame inflation, dies at 90

 “The reasonable thing would have been for Menem to start implementing changes.
 So in that sense he was absolutely responsible for the crash,” said Ariel Armony, an Argentine who serves as the University of Pittsburgh’s senior director of international programs and director of the University Center for International Studies.

-Carlos Saúl Menem was born July 2, 1930, in Anillaco, a town in the poor and sparsely populated northwest province of La Rioja.
+Carlos Saúl Menem was born July 2, 1930, in Anillaco, a town in the poor and sparsely populated northwestern province of La Rioja.
 His parents were Syrian immigrants.
 His father acquired a store and vineyards and put all four of his sons through university.

 A Sunni Muslim by birth, Carlos Menem converted in his youth to Catholicism.
-He received a law degree in 1958 from the National University of Cordoba, joined Perón’s Justicialist Party and was elected governor of La Rioja in 1973.
+He received a law degree in 1958 from the National University of Córdoba, joined Perón’s Justicialist Party and was elected governor of La Rioja in 1973.

 In 1976, military officials overthrew the government of Isabel Martínez de Perón, who had replaced her husband, Juan Perón, in the presidency following his death in 1974.
 The new junta sacked all the nation’s elected governors and began rounding up Peronists, among them Mr. Menem, who spent the next five years in prison.

-The experience left him “fortified in his character and determination,” Eduardo Menem, Carlos’ brother, told the Los Angeles Times in 1991.
+The experience left him “fortified in his character and determination,” Eduardo Menem, Mr. Menem’s brother, told the Los Angeles Times in 1991.
 “When I’d visit him, he would always tell me, ‘When I get out of here I will become president.’ ”

 After democracy was restored in 1983, Mr. Menem was reelected governor of La Rioja and won a third term in 1987.
 Campaigning as a successful outsider who was in touch with the neglected people of Argentina’s interior, he defeated a more-establishment politician to win the Justicialist Party nomination for president in 1988.